craftingforchrist/zander-web/README.md

 ## Discord Features
 ### Whitelist Application
 Using the `#apply-report` channel from the application on `/apply` you can easily see all incoming whitelist request.

+### Report A Player
+Using the `#apply-report` channel from the application on `/report` you can easily see all incoming player reports with all information.